txt/mase/src/tex/settingup.md

 ## Useful On-Line Tools

 This book was written using the following on-line tools.
-There exists  many other great,  readily available,  tools.
-So if you know of better ones, then please let me know (then maybe I'll switched to your tool stack).
+There exists  many other great,  readily available,  tools (and  if you know of better ones, then please let me know (then maybe I'll switched over).

 ### Stackoverflow